 Special Sessions - Topics for the special sessions are typically generated by members of the Program Committee (this is the committee that helps the president organize the program for the annual meeting).
 Sometimes the Program Committee members organize the sessions but arrange for others to be the discussants; other times, they lead the sessions themselves.
 Special sessions typically include events with high-profile sociologists, author meets critics events, networking events, teaching workshops, a film exhibit, and panels on particularly timely topics.

 Roundtable Sessions - Roundtable sessions are usually comprised of several tables, each with a different theme.
-Each roundtable consists of four to five paper presentations and may have an established scholar serving as discussant.
+Each roundtable consists of four to five paper presentations and may have an established scholar serving as presider and/or discussant.
 Discussion proceeds simultaneously at all tables.
-At each table the discussant leader(s) will introduce the topic and facilitate discussion among all the participants.
-These are informal opportunities to present and discuss works in progress, and are somewhat self-organized.
+At each table the discussant leader(s) will introduce the topic and facilitate discussion among all participants.
+These are informal opportunities to present and discuss works in progress and are somewhat self-organized.
 Authors in turn should start out detailing their projects or papers for about 10-15 minutes, after which participants around the table (authors and others) are invited to offer suggestions, reflect on content, and provide constructive feedback.
 Roundtable sessions will not have audio-visual equipment.

-Regular Sessions - These sessions consist of presentations of four to five research papers that relate to the theme of the session and time for feedback and discussion.
+Traditional/Regular Sessions - These sessions consist of presentations of four to five research papers that relate to the theme of the session and time for feedback and discussion.
 Presenters should take up to 15 minutes to discuss their contribution, followed by discussant comments in some instances.
 Afterwards, the presider will open the floor for discussion and questions from the audience.

 Panel Sessions - Moderators will facilitate a free-flowing interaction or dialogue among the panel members as they explore and expound upon the panel’s themes.
 Panelists should not see this as a platform to dominate the discussion.
 After about an hour, the moderator should invite participation from the audience as the conversation continues.